Police find 11 bodies dumped by a highway in southern Mexico and 4 more in the resort of Acapulco

-MEXICO CITY (AP) — Police in a southern Mexico region rife with drug cartel violence have found 11 bodies, including two of minors, dumped by a highway, prosecutors in the state of Guerrero said Thursday.
+MEXICO CITY (AP) — Police in a southern Mexico region rife with drug cartel violence have found 11 bodies, including two minors, dumped by a highway, prosecutors in the state of Guerrero said Thursday.

-The bodies were found late Wednesday after police received a tip about an abandoned pickup truck on the main thoroughfare of the city of Chilpancingo, the state capital.
+The 11 bodies were found late Wednesday after police received a tip about an abandoned pickup truck on the main thoroughfare of the city of Chilpancingo, the state capital.
 The city of 300,000 has been the scene of gruesome drug gang violence as two rival cartels fight for control of the area.

 Prosecutors did not specify the ages of the two dead minors but said that two of the 11 bodies were female.
-The highway where they were found is also the main route between Mexico City and the resort of Acapulco.
+Local media reported the bodies had been dismembered and stuffed in plastic bags, but prosecutors did not respond to requests to confirm that.

 In early October, the city’s mayor was killed and beheaded just a week after he took office.
 Alejandro Arcos took office on Oct.
 1 in Chilpancingo, and his beheaded body was found in a pickup truck a week later, his head placed on the vehicle’s roof.